lambsnd/oonagh/integrate-R-box.md

 ### Extras

-#### How to upload file into Box
+#### How to upload a file into Box

 You can also save a new file or update an existing file directly into box.
-The important detail to pay attention to is to make sure you are working with the intended folder.
-First search folder:
+The important detail is to make sure you are working within the intended folder.
+First search for the folder you want:

 ```R
 ws <- box_search("Combined",